 DanNet is based on the Ontolex standard with additions from the Global WordNet Association.
 You can explore DanNet directly on wordnet.dk, but you may also download our data as an RDF data set or in a slightly more limited CSV edition.
 All our data sets are published under the CC BY-SA 4.0 license.

-You may also download DanNet+COR+DDS as a combined data set or download a complete copy of all the data that can be found on wordnet.dk/dannet, including logically inferred data and associated RDF schemas.
+In earlier releases, you could also download a complete copy of all the data that can be found on wordnet.dk/dannet, including logically inferred data and associated RDF schemas.
+However, this has proven too resource-intensive to generate as part of a regular DanNet release.
+We will try to remedy this in the future.

 The following documents are only available in English and mostly for developers: